 It is best to seek the assistance of a fertility specialist if you are younger than 35 and haven’t been successful in achieving a pregnancy in 12 months.
-For couples older than 35, it is recommended after trying for 6 months.
+It is recommended for couples older than 35 after trying for 6 months.

 We know that coming into a fertility clinic for testing can be stressful when you don’t know what to expect.
 To help, our fertility specialists have put together a blog outlining everything you need to know.
 We’ll introduce you to the different types of infertility tests and prepare you with a general idea of what constitutes a positive or negative result for each test.

 Types of Fertility Tests for Women

 When you visit an RMA fertility clinic, our specialist will want to talk to you about your full medical history and any previous treatments you may have had, including a review of the results from any previous infertility tests.

 He or she will also probably want to perform a general physical examination of both partners where appropriate to assess your general health.
 Not all types of infertility tests will be needed for each case, so this baseline assessment can give the specialist an idea of where to start.

 Infertility tests fall into two main types:

 - Blood Tests: First, there are blood tests that can analyze the presence and/or quantity of different hormones.